nefarius/Candler/README.md

 - Flarum tags are converted into NodeBB categories under a defined parent category
 - Posts are converted in original creation order but are not dated back to original creation date
 - Hidden (deleted) posts get skipped
+- Post body transformation relies entirely on the magic within Reverse Markdown and doesn't cover all possible formatting quirks that might occur.
+The quality of the conversion was sufficient for my needs though 😇

 ## Prerequisites